King's Lynn to Dereham

 MTD 2377 Bridge

-The next station would have stood where the A47 now stands; in the present day, there is no trace of the station as it was demolished during the construction of the A47 bypass.
+The next station would of stood where the A47 now stands but in the present day there is no trace of the station at all as is was demolished during the construction of the A47 bypass.

 Credit to Tvp Videos

 Wendling station site taken in June 2022 from a overpass bridge close to Wendling village.

 There is no trace what so ever left of the station to this day all that remains is the name of the road in Wendling that is still called Station road.